 The Board is under no obligation to create a record that contains the information requested, if it does not already exist.

-If a request is ultimately denied, in part or in whole, the requestor will be provided with an explanation, including legal authority, setting forth why the request was denied.
-If the initial request was provided in writing, the explanation will also be provided to the requestor in writing.
+If a request is ultimately denied, in part or in whole, the requester will be provided with an explanation, including legal authority, setting forth why the request was denied.
+If the initial request was provided in writing, the explanation will also be provided to the requester in writing.
 The explanation does not preclude the Board, or the person responsible for the requested public record from relying upon additional reasons or legal authority in defending a suit to obtain the information.